There's a common adage that's been making the rounds in the business world for years:…

 - Personality type – If you are an introvert, you may find working with extroverts to be exhausting.
 The opposite can be true if you are an extrovert and like to be friendly with your clients – you may find people who are “all business” to be standoffish.

-- Working style – If you have an aggressive sales style, you may find working with passive clients to be very frustrating.
+- Working style – If you have an aggressive sales style, you may find working with clients who are passive to be very frustrating.
+Conversely, clients that are “all business” may not resonate with you if have a more laid-back approach to sales.

 - Ethics – Perhaps you value ethics above all else, and finding clients that are ok with “bending the rules” would make you feel uncomfortable.
 What do you value, and what are “deal breakers” for the clients you serve?